design-automation/mobius-sim-funcs/documentation/analyze.md

 **Parameters:**
   * *sensors:* A list of Rays or Planes, to be used as the origins for calculating the unobstructed views.
-  * *entities:* The obstructions: faces, polygons, or collections.
+  * *entities:* A list of the obstructions: faces, polygons, or collections.
   * *radius:* A number or list of two numbers.
 The maximum radius of the visibility analysis.
-  * *roads:* A list of Polylines defining the road segments as noise sources.
+  * *roads:* A Polyline or list of polylines defining the road segments as noise sources.
   * *noise\_levels:* The noise level for each road polyline, in dB.
 Either a single number for all roads, or a list of numbers with the same length as the list of roads.
   * *length:* The length of each road segment, in meters.